ShehbazRaxa/Pandas/README.md

 Deep learning is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
 Learning can be supervised, semi-supervised or unsupervised.
 The different layers of a CNN.
-There are four types of layers for a convolutional neural network: the convolutional layer, the pooling layer, the ReLU correction layer and the fully-connected layer.
+There are four types of layers for a convolutional neural network: the convolutional layer, the pooling layer, the ReLU correction layers and the fully-connected layer.
+A